MajedZarkash1/MajedZarkash1/README.md

 ---

 🌱 **Currently Studying:**
-🎓 Cyber Security Certificate IV at Victoria University
+🎓 Cyber Security Diploma at Victoria University
-💻 Passionate about tech, coding, and learning new things
+💻 Passionate about tech, Netwokring, coding, and learning new things

 ---